dhrone/pyIOT/doc/source/guide.rst

 Overview
 ========

 To build an driver for an IOT you first need to decide what components will make up the IOT.
 For each of these components you will also need to understand how to interact with the component.  pyIOT is somewhat opinionated in regards to interaction pattern in that the normal communication method it expects for device-to-driver interaction is a stream.
 This makes integrating with devices that use a serial or network interface straight forward.
-If a component you need to support does not lend itself to stream based communications, it is possible to overload the relevant `Component` methods (read, write, close) to enable whatever communications pattern you need.
+If a component you need to support does not lend itself to stream based communications, you can write your own stream class and use whatever communications style you want.
+This stream class must support methods for read, write, and close (see Finishing pyIOT Program for more details).

 Prerequisites
 =============